 The lecture and lab times and office hours are shown below:

-Office Hours: 10 minutes after each lecture.
+Office Hours: 10 minutes after each lecture or by appointment

 Cheating: Each group should work independently.
 You may confer with each other, but your work should be your own.
 You should understand your code well enough to describe it to the TA and make simple changes to it when asked to.